abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

         This question might come as a surprise to CP practitioners.
 Indeed, in CP you can use whatever graph as input.
         Outside the CP paradigm, most algorithms solving the TSP ask for a complete graph as input.
-The classical way to transform "quelconque" (non complete) graph is to replace each non existing edge :math:`(i,j)` by a well suited shortest path edge between :math:`i` and :math:`j`.
+The classical way to transform any (non complete) graph into a complete graph is to replace each non existing edge :math:`(i,j)` by a well suited shortest path edge between :math:`i` and :math:`j`.

+        ..  only:: html

             Worse, if you want to avoid certain connections between two nodes :math:`i` and :math:`j` in a complete graph, the classical way to achieve this is to set a very high cost/weight to the edge :math:`(i,j)`.
 In the RL, you just remove :math:`i` from the domain of the variable ``Next(j)`` of :math:`j` and vice-versa.
+See the subection :ref:`tsp_avoid_some_edges` for a detailed
+            example.

+        ..  raw:: latex

+            Worse, if you want to avoid certain connections between two nodes $i$ and $j$ in a complete graph, the classical way to achieve this is to set a very high cost/weight to the edge $(i,j)$.
+In the RL, you just remove $i$ from the domain of the variable $\text{Next}(j)$ of $j$ and vice-versa.
-See XXX for a detailed example.
+            See subection~\ref{manual/tsp/first_tsp_implementation:tsp-avoid-some-edges} for a detailed
+            example.

 ..  topic:: Symmetric or Asymmetric distances?